ystskm/node-grunt-runner/README.md

   }
 }
 ```
-*can be given also at the time of run*
+*same configuration can be given at the time of run*
 ```js
 grun(__dirname, {
   concat: {